CrowdStrike Incident: Proof Critical Infrastructure is not Prepared for Real Cyber Threats

 • By adopting these tailored strategies, organizations can enhance their cybersecurity posture, regardless of their budget constraints, ensuring the protection of their critical ICS and SCADA assets from evolving cyber threats.

-Defending your network from cyber threats is more crucial than ever, and having the right team to navigate through the myriads of roadblocks is the perfect start.
+While defending your network from cyber threats is more crucial than ever, having the right team to navigate through the myriads of roadblocks is the perfect start.
 At Redbot Security, we specialize in providing expert consultation and guidance on the best practices to secure your infrastructure.
 Our team of seasoned professionals can help identify vulnerabilities, fortify defenses, and ensure your systems are resilient against attacks.
 Do not wait for a breach to happen—contact us today for a comprehensive security consultation and request a quote for a penetration test to uncover and address potential weaknesses before they can be exploited.
 Your security is our priority.

-Reflecting on the CrowdStrike blackout, we can see it as a mild preview of potential cyber disasters.
+As we reflect on the CrowdStrike incident, we can see it as a mild preview of potential cyber disasters.
 Flight delays and cancellations are inconvenient, but they pale in comparison to the havoc a cyberattack on critical infrastructure would wreak.
 People lose their collective minds every time popular social media platforms go down for an hour.
 Imagine a national blackout or a crippled water plant: transportation, healthcare, and communication systems would collapse, leading to chaos and life-threatening situations.
 The risk to public health and safety is immense.
 This underscores the urgent need for robust cybersecurity measures.
 Hopefully, my frustration from wasted trips to the airport is just fuel for awareness, because we still have time to act!

 Keith’s 8-plus years as a security professional has bolstered his ability to effectively demonstrate risk to clients, covering a diverse range of assessment types.
 Learning new techniques and new technologies is a passion and Keith loves to share knowledge, helping to mentor new cybersecurity engineers.